 Minerals only come from food grown in organic soil.
 Antioxidants are disease fighting chemicals that naturally occur in fruits and vegetables.
 And did I mention fiber?
 The kind you find in vegetables is the kind that supports regular bowel movements.

 If you are looking to manage your weight, you can literally eat a plateful of vegetables and take in fewer calories than a single cookie.
-If you gained weight from the stress of confinement and worry over the pandemic you may want to look at my 4 week online Post Covid Weight Loss program.
+If you gained weight from the stress of confinement and constantly worry over world affairs, you may want to look at my 4 week online Post Covid Weight Loss program.

 Eating vegetables nourishes your gut microbiome.
 Research is showing that a healthy microbiome supports mood, immunity and metabolism, all vital pieces in your overall health.